txstate-etc/featured-search-results/README.md

-# search-featured-results
+# featured-search-results

 A RESTful API for storing/retrieving featured search results as well as `Search Result Admin` app that provides an interface to use the API for managing `Result` associations to searches, reviewing `Query` statistics, and detecting malfunctioning urls/links associated with `Results`.

-In addition search-featured-results provides directory listings associated with `PeopleSearch` and the code for maintaining, updating, and searching directory information, including active `department` listings, is provided with this code and the API endpoints they implement.
+In addition featured-search-results provides directory listings associated with `PeopleSearch` and the code for maintaining, updating, and searching directory information, including active `department` listings, is provided with this code and the API endpoints they implement.